 - A practical approach will help you survive in the desert for as long as possible.

 - Keep your brain in good condition: it is a crucial measure to survive in the desert if you act reasonably, your chances to survive increase.

 Head to the next part of our article to discover everything people need to save their health and sustain life in the desert.

 If you have been injured, it is highly advisable to give yourself first aid.
-Otherwise, it will be extremely challenging a task to survive in the desert.
+Otherwise, it will be an extremely challenging task to survive in the desert.
 You need to have your body in a normal condition to keep moving and active to survive.
-If you have any medicines like bandages, balms, or sunscreen, use it to the max.
+If you have any medicines like bandages, balms, or sunscreen in your tactical medical pouch, use it to the max.
 Unless you know that the rescue is coming to you, stay where you are to avoid extra movements in the unknown direction.

 3. Decide whether to stay in place